-One might be tempted to directly identify $\bar{F}_S$ and $F_S'$ with $\bar{\chi}_R$ and $\chi_L$, as in the analogy with Fig.~\ref{fig:DMloop}.
-However, because these fermions remain charged under the dark color group, which is confining, the actual dark matter $\chi$ is a composite Dirac fermion.
-Specifically, it is formed as $\bar{\chi}_R=A\bar{F}_S\bar{F}_S$ and $\chi_L=\bar{A}'F'_SF'_S$, which is a gauge singlet but carries a dark baryon number of $D = 1$.
+One might be tempted to directly identify the dark lepton $F_S$ as the dark matter.
+However, since these fermions remain charged under the confining dark color group, the true dark matter must be a composite fermion composed of $\bar{A}F_SF_S$, denoted as dark baryon $X$, which is a gauge singlet but carries a dark baryon number of $D = 1$.